Mathematics

 learn to question, prove and trial different methods.

-Understand that there might not always be one answer
+understand that there might not always be one answer

-Find alternative ways to solve problems.
+find alternative ways to solve problems.

-Articulate and communicate their thinking and approach
+articulate and communicate their thinking and approach

-Challenge other’s methods.
+challenge other’s methods.

-Have the resilience when faced with problems.
+have the resilience when faced with problems.

-Make connections to their prior learning and build upon it to make new connections to their wider world.
+make connections to their prior learning and build upon it to make new connections to their wider world.

 The Teaching Routine